Triumph

 Sibling · Beauty & Intimacy

 Triumph's beauty filters set impossible standards.
 Wellness clinics fix the insecurity those standards create.
-Before-and-after transformation content is Triumph's most engaged category, driving both platform addiction and surgical bookings.
-The brothers coordinate their product cycles: new filters drop the same week Wellness launches new procedures.
+New filters drop the same week Wellness launches new procedures.
+The coordination is seamless.

 Relief